btelliot/openbroadcaster-containers/README.md

 ### 3. Access the Services

 - **Observer Web Interface**:
-  Access the Observer service at [http://localhost:8080](http://localhost:8080).
+   - Access the Observer service at [http://localhost:8080](http://localhost:8080).
-  Default username and password defined in .env.
+   - Default username and password defined in .env.
-  Default username: admin
+   - Default username: admin
-  Default password: password
+   - Default password: password

 - **Obplayer Web Interface**:
-  Access the Obplayer web interface at [http://localhost:23233](http://localhost:23233).
+   - Access the Obplayer web interface at [http://localhost:23233](http://localhost:23233).
-  Access the Liveassist dashboard at [http://localhost:23456](http://localhost:23456).
+   - Access the Live assist dashboard at [http://localhost:23456](http://localhost:23456).
-  Default username: admin
+   - Default username: admin
-  Default password: admin
+   - Default password: admin

 - **Icecast Streaming Server**:
-  Access the Icecast server at [http://localhost:8000](http://localhost:8000).
+   - Access the Icecast server at [http://localhost:8000](http://localhost:8000).
+   - Preview the stream at [http://localhost:8000/stream](http://localhost:8000/stream).
-  Default username and password defined in icecast.xml.
+   - Default username and password defined in icecast.xml.
-  Default username: admin
+   - Default username: admin
-  Default password: hackme
+   - Default password: hackme

 - **MySQL Database**:
   Connect to the MySQL database using your preferred client.
 The configuration details are in the `mysql` directory or environment variables defined in `docker-compose.yml`.